Hon. Elizabeth Jane Somerville1

 F, #29043, b.
 14 May 1833, d.
 28 November 1907

-Lady Jane St. Maur Blanche Stanhope was born on 14 May 1833.1 She was the daughter of Maj.-Gen. Charles Stanhope, 4th Earl of Harrington and Maria Foote.1 She married General George Henry Conyngham, 3rd Marquess Conyngham, son of General Sir Francis Nathaniel Conyngham, 2nd Marquess Conyngham and Lady Jane Paget, on 17 June 1854 at Chapel Royal, Whitehall, London, England.1 She died on 28 November 1907 at age 74 at The Mount, Ascot, Berkshire, England.1 She was buried on 3 December 1907 at Bifrons, Kent, England.1 Her will was probated in December 1907, at under £70,000.1
+Lady Jane St. Maur Blanche Stanhope was born on 14 May 1833.1 She was the daughter of Maj.-Gen. Charles Stanhope, 4th Earl of Harrington and Maria Foote.1 She married General George Henry Conyngham, 3rd Marquess Conyngham, son of General Sir Francis Nathaniel Conyngham, 2nd Marquess Conyngham and Lady Jane Paget, on 17 June 1854 at Chapel Royal, Whitehall, London, EnglandG.1 She died on 28 November 1907 at age 74 at The Mount, Ascot, Berkshire, EnglandG.1 She was buried on 3 December 1907 at Bifrons, Kent, EnglandG.1 Her will was proven (by probate) in December 1907, at under £70,000.1

 Her married name became Conyngham.
-As a result of her marriage, Lady Jane St. Maur Blanche Stanhope was styled as Marchioness Conyngham on 17 July 1876.
+After her marriage, Lady Jane St. Maur Blanche Stanhope was styled as Marchioness Conyngham on 17 July 1876.

 Children of Lady Jane St. Maur Blanche Stanhope and General George Henry Conyngham, 3rd Marquess Conyngham